pingcap/docs/tidb-cloud/third-party-monitoring-integrations.md

 ## View or modify third-party integrations

-1. On the TiDB Cloud console, choose a target project that you want to view or modify, and then click the **Project Settings** tab.
+1. On the TiDB Cloud console, choose a target project that you want to view or modify.
 2. In the left pane, click **Integrations**.
 The available third-party integrations are displayed.

 ## Available integrations